Variance of operators and derivations: Is a derivation determined by the norms of its values?

 \begin{lemma} Let $A\subseteq\bh$ be a C$^*$-algebra, $J$ a closed ideal in $A$, and let $a,b\in A$ satisfy $\|[b,x]\|\leq\|[a,x]\|$ for all $x\in A$.
 Then the same inequality holds for all $x\in\weakc{A}$ and also for all cosets $\dot{x}\in A/J$. \end{lemma}

-\begin{proof}The statement about the quotinet was observed already in \cite[Proof of 5.4]{BMS} and follows from the existence of a quasicentral approximate unit $(e_k)$ in $J$ \cite{Ar}.
-Namely, the conditions $\|[a,e_k]\|,\ \|[b,e_k]\to 0$ (from the definition of the quasicentral approximate unit) and the well-known propery that $\|\dot{y}\|=\lim_k\|y(1-e_k)\|$ ($y\in A$) imply that
+\begin{proof}The statement about the quotient was observed already in \cite[Proof of 5.4]{BMS} and follows from the existence of a quasicentral approximate unit $(e_k)$ in $J$ \cite{Ar}.
+Namely, the conditions $\|[a,e_k]\|,\ \|[b,e_k]\|\to 0$ (from the definition of the quasicentral approximate unit) and the well-known property that $\|\dot{y}\|=\lim_k\|y(1-e_k)\|$ ($y\in A$) imply that

 Let $\bdu{A}$ be the universal von Neumann envelope of $A$ (= bidual of $A$) and regard $A$ as a subalgebra in $\bdu{A}$ in the usual way.
 Since $\bdu{d_a}$ is just the derivation induced by $a$ on $\bdu{A}$, it follows from Remark \ref{re42} that the condition $\|[b,x]\|\leq\|[a,x]\|$ holds for all $x\in\bdu{A}$.
 Since $\weakc{A}$ is a quotient of $\bdu{A}$, it follows from the previous paragraph (applied to $\bdu{A}$ instead of $A$) that the condition holds also in $\weakc{A}$. \end{proof}